SysKitTeam/docs-securitymanager/product-updates/security-manager-3-2-release-note.md

 All of our reports now show the full path information to each object (Site Relative URL, Library Relative URL, etc.)

 ## Bug Fix
-Resolved an issue with auto discover of large number of site collections for Global Admins.
+Resolved an issue with auto discovery of large number of site collections for Global Admins.
 Auto discovery step in the connection wizard failed without errors in log.